Lotfullah21/HTML-CSS/CSS/14-grid/09-grid-template-areas/README.md

 ### grid-template-areas:

-It a grid template by using the names of the grid areas which are mentioned with grid-area property for each child.
+It creates a grid template by using the names of the grid areas which are mentioned with grid-area property for each child.

-It crease a layout for us by giving the freedom how much each cell should span across the template.
+It creates a layout for us by giving the freedom how much each cell should span across the template.

 Note: Number of names should be equal across all rows in the template.